dotimothy/dotimothy/README.md

 ### I am currently conducting research for the UCI Computer Vision Lab under the direction of Professor [Glenn Healey](https://engineering.uci.edu/users/glenn-healey).
 We are doing research on Spectral Image Filtering.

 ### My research interests include image processing algorithms combined with artificial intelligence in the form of neural networks.
-I recently took part in a [research project](https://github.com/dotimothy/EECS195-Colorization) focusing on the different methodologies to colorize images with AI.
+I took part in a [research project](https://github.com/dotimothy/EECS195-Colorization) focusing on the different methodologies to colorize images with AI.

 ### I also like to work on my [HomeLab](http://timothydo.me/thedolab) during my Free Time.
 I come up with pretty cool circuits & IoT projects to make my Work From Home setup much more productive!
 Please check out TheDoLab's self hosted website when you're free!